Showmick119/Showmick119/README.md

 ## 🔍 Beyond Code
 - ⚽ Sports enthusiast following Soccer, Cricket, NBA and UFC.
 - ✈️ Passionate traveler exploring cultures and cuisines.
-- 📚 Always learning new tech and frameworks to stay ahead.
+- 📚 Always learning new systems and frameworks to stay ahead.

 ---